 Regarding machinery and equipment, JISHA helps ensure the intrinsic safety of machinery at workplaces through RA and risk reduction measures based on three-step method to be taken by machinery manufacturers and users from their standpoints respectively.
 The various training courses are arranged so that the trainees can, step by step, study safety techniques that are compliant with the guidelines of the MHLW and international standards and applicable on site.

 Upon request from enterprises, JISHA also provides on-site training programs on chemical substances and machinery/equipment.

-Table 2 shows the training courses on control of chemical substances, and safety management of machinery and equipment held in fiscal 2011.
-In addition, JISHA conducted 11 on-site training courses on control of chemical substances and eight courses on machinery and equipment.
+Table 2 shows the training courses on control of chemical substances, and safety management of machinery and equipment held in fiscal 2012.